KashifNazeer87/nasscom_vsd_soc_digital_design/README.md

     ![image](https://github.com/user-attachments/assets/45bc1e1e-72c7-4302-849e-fdda94d1ba89)
 18) Expand to see the connectivity to the power and ground rails:
     ![image](https://github.com/user-attachments/assets/32dbd8a6-1b03-40f9-a204-71037cfc0d35)
-19) Our cell is in lef placement
+19) Our cell is in lef file pertaining to placement
     ![image](https://github.com/user-attachments/assets/d639ad04-6889-46ef-9ccc-a55cbfeab2d5)
 20) Optimise parameters to reduce output load capacitances
     ![image](https://github.com/user-attachments/assets/0c8f2819-4b04-48a9-9446-3e40c9c6494e)
-    Although no pins are present we experiment with pin replacement and output load.
+    Although no buffer pins are present we experiment with pin replacement and output load.
 Replace pins of net _3697 from 2 to 1
     ![image](https://github.com/user-attachments/assets/701001cc-f8a6-4ac5-9cb3-05e51c459250)
     Observe capacitance to be reduced:
     ![image](https://github.com/user-attachments/assets/d5a81ac6-999c-4302-b500-56416ce78af7)